 Yeah, I guess it comes back down to the whole, you know, living your life with no regrets, I think.
 And that’s one of the worst things you do in that situation.
 As I’ve spoken to my parents as well.
 You start to say, oh, wish I hadn’t done this wish I’d have done that.
 And you get into this cruel cycle of starting to think about what you could have done better, but it’s, again, what you said before about not having that control.

 What did you find?
-What did you find when you wake up?
+What did you find when you woke up?

 Bleeding in the brain?

 What a heart that is, man, that’s a message.
-That’s the heart of a thoroughbred the.
+That’s the heart of a thoroughbred.

 So we can move along.
 And just put everyone’s mind at ease.
 What were the injuries and then we’ll move along.

 Yeah, sure.
 So externally, pretty severe.
-And that’s what everyone sees when they see me when they meet me. on a day to day basis.
+And that’s what everyone sees when they see me when they meet me. on a day-to-day basis.
 The first thing All notices on a double amputee so I don’t have any legs below my knees.
-That is the probably the most probably the least of my concerns Initially, I lost my right leg and half of my left foot and then two fingers on my right hand part of my nose, extensive skin grafting all of my body but internally, liver failure, kidney failure.
-I had the three blades on my brain as I mentioned, my stomach was completely shut down.
+That is probably the most probably the least of my concerns Initially, I lost my right leg and half of my left foot and then two fingers on the right-hand part of my nose, extensive skin grafting all of my body but internally, liver failure, kidney failure.
+I had the three blades on my brain as I mentioned, and my stomach was completely shut down.